GUIDE 2024

 If you are taking on more duties and benefiting the company, there should be no discussion about the promotion.

-Average Proposal Writer Salaries
+Average Proposal Writer Salary

 Factors that affect proposal writer salary

 If you’re starting as a proposal writer, you can expect an average salary of $51,134 per year.
+Industry standards play a significant role in determining salary expectations, influencing what you can earn as you gain experience.

 As you move up the ranks, your salary will go up as well.
 An average proposal coordinator salary is around $65,000.
 However, not a significant bump, the proposal coordinator role does open doors to new responsibilities and is an excellent segue towards more senior positions.